 Singh (2014) has undertaken a comprehensive study on socio-economic impacts and the technical characteristics of e-rickshaws in Delhi.
-This research has been studied by collecting primary data from the shareholders in order to understand the role of this industry in urban employment and income generation and the various problems that affect the system.
+The study shows the positive role of this industry in urban employment and income generation and the various problems that affect the system.
 E-rickshaw has some clear merits and some demerits.

-Rahman (2013) showed around 700,000- 800,000 rickshaws are operating in Dhaka city in the year 2012 and employ over one million people.
+Rahman (2013) showed around 700,000- 800,000 rickshaws were operating in Dhaka city in 2012 and employed over one million people.
 Everyday about 7 million passenger trips are made in Dhaka by rickshaw over a distance of 11 million passenger miles.
-The rickshaw pullers are doing very hard job, two or three persons seat down on rickshaw and driver pull or drive them by hands or foots.
+The rickshaw pullers are doing very hard job.
+Two or three persons sit on a rickshaw and the driver pulls or drives it by hand or foot.
 It is very much inhumanity.
 He suggested the way to save rickshaw pullers from doing very hard job by using electric motor instead of pull or drive manually and the rickshaw will take charge from Grid Line in off-peak time.